ft-interactive/grunt-igdeploy/README.md

 # grunt-igdeploy

-> A grunt task to handle deployment to the FTI static content server.
+> A grunt task to deploy to the FTI static content server.
+(Intended for internal FT use; may or may not work on your server.)

-**None of this is implemented, it's just a rough plan for the task's API.**

 ## Basic usage